JingWei-S/JingWei-S.github.io/_pages/about.md

 ### News
 - One paper accepted at CSCW 2022!
 I'm super excited :)
-- Finished my a HCI intern at Naver AI Lab with [Young-Ho Kim](http://younghokim.net/).
+- Finished my HCI intern at Naver AI Lab with [Young-Ho Kim](http://younghokim.net/).
 - One paper accepted at CHI 2022!